Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Rename Sheet To lets you give the new sheet a name that differs from the original; this is only available for single sheet copies.

-Merging a Portion of a Worksheet. (aka Combine/Append/Concatenate)
+Merging a Portion of a Worksheet (aka Combine/Append/Concatenate)

 This special process can merge the data (values/formula) you specify from one worksheet to another in the same or different workbook.